-We stayed in five different properties over our 11 day vacation in Cebu, with all excepting the Radisson Blu Cebu involving just a single/two night stay.
-This trip has involved more accommodation changes than we’ve experienced in any vacation so far.
-But I guess it was also finally unavoidable given how much traveling we were doing each day.
+We stayed in five different properties over our 11-day vacation in Cebu, with all except the Radisson Blu Cebu involving just a one- or two-night stay.
+This trip involved more accommodation changes than any vacation we’ve taken so far.
+But I guess it was ultimately unavoidable given how much travelling we were doing each day.
 We had three reservations in Cebu City itself at the Radisson Blu Cebu, so that property deserves its own review post.

 For the properties we stayed at, our brief notes follow!